 prohibits shops from billing customers for shop supplies, miscellaneous

 parts, or the like, restricting charges to parts and labor.
 But these

-charges are legal in the Twin Cities area, so be sure to ask whether estimates
+charges are legal in the Delaware Valley area, so be sure to ask whether

 The best way to choose a shop is to check out the factors that we have